FrenzisRed/My_CCNA_Notes/35_Port_Security.md

 However we need to save the running-config to the startup-config to make them truly permanent, or they will be lost in case of switch restart.

-When we issue the <h4>switchport  port-security mac-address sticky</h4> command, all currently dynamically-learned secure MAC addresses will be converted to sticky secure MAC addresses.
+When we issue the <strong>switchport  port-security mac-address sticky</strong> command, all currently dynamically-learned secure MAC addresses will be converted to sticky secure MAC addresses.